© Fenia Kotsopoulou 2020 - Chlorophyll print from the on going project Scents of Evanescence

 VestAndPage Core Concepts:

-Since 2006, Verena Stenke (b.
-1981) and Andrea Pagnes (b.
+Since 2006, German artist Verena Stenke (b.
+1981) and Venetian-born artist and writer Andrea Pagnes (b.
 1962) have been working together as VestAndPage and gained international recognition in the fields of performance art, performance-based film, writing, publishing, and with collective performance operas and temporary artistic community projects.
 Since over a decade, VestAndPage have been exploring performance art and film as a phenomena through their collaborative creative practice, as well as through theoretical artistic research and curatorial projects.
 Their works – a celebration of life – have been presented in museums, galleries, theatres, cinemas and a variety of sites worldwide.
 Their writings have been extensively published and translated for international readers.

 VestAndPage's art practice is contextual and situation-responsive, conceived psycho-geographically in response to social contexts, natural surroundings, historical sites and architectures.
 In their works they move between the unseen and the unforeseen, the unsaid, the forgotten and the repressed.
 They inquire performance art as an urgency to explore the physical, mental and spiritual bodies, where moments of crisis or extreme situations often see the crossing of boundaries by the break with norms and known orders, to interface with the ephemeral matter of art and existence.
 In a "Poetics of Relations" they move in an encounter with the other, examining threshold stages characterised by instability and a confrontation with time, memory, communication and the fragility of the individual and the collective within social and environmental spheres.
 In an artistic journey from the inner onto the outside, the spiritual onto the physical, and the invisible onto the visible, they apply the trust in change, endurance, union, pain sublimation and risk-taking with a poetic bodily approach to art practice and a focus on universal human experiences.
 They are devoted to a poetic approach in experimental, personal filmmaking based on performance art, questioning the perception of reality, and how we process and store information.
 For VestAndPage, film can delude space-time, open the unconscious as a creative vessel, and reveal processes and relations by linking apparently disconnected persons, things and happenings.